tylerhall/simple-php-framework/README.markdown

 ### Project History ###

 This framework is the foundation that all of my websites are built with.
-I've been using this code base (or some form of it) for five years across hundreds of different projects - both personal and professional.
+I've been using this code base (or some form of it) for seven years across hundreds of different projects - both personal and professional.
 It's served me well for the smallest of projects up to sites receiving millions of visitors per month.
 Less framework and more foundation, it provides a quick starting point and does a lot of the grunt work &mdash; user authentication, database calls, RSS feeds, etc. It's exactly enough to get your project bootstrapped and moving forward quickly.

 This framework wasn't built overnight or even on purpose.
 It's really a development pattern and collection of classes that have evolved naturally over the last five years.
 I've tried to walk a fine line and not add unnecessary features that most people won't use.
 I've done my best to keep it as minimal as possible yet still allow plenty of flexibility.